Azure AD B2C: Frequently asked questions (FAQ)

 What reporting and auditing features does Azure AD B2C provide?
 Are they the same as in Azure AD Premium?

 No, Azure AD B2C does not support the same set of reports as Azure AD Premium.
-Azure AD B2C will be releasing basic reporting and auditing APIs soon.
+However there are many commonalities:

 Can I localize the UI of pages served by Azure AD B2C?
 What languages are supported?